Billionaire Steinmetz sues former adviser over Soros link

 The mining arm of his business empire, BSG Resources (BSGR), accuses the government’s high-profile foreign advisers, including the hedge fund billionaire and philanthropist George Soros, of carrying out a damaging and personal smear campaign to thwart its ambitions in Guinea.

-Soros-backed organizations such as Revenue Watch say they are helping Guinea’s President Alpha Conde and his government achieve greater benefits to ordinary Guineans from mining deals.
+Soros-backed organisations such as Revenue Watch say they are helping Guinea’s President Alpha Conde and his government achieve greater benefits to ordinary Guineans from mining deals.

 Steinmetz and BSGR accuse their own former communications and business advisory firm, FTI Consulting, of breaching its contract with BSGR by colluding with Soros in the alleged campaign.